AndrejaCH/Movies-ETL/README.md

-# Movies ETL
+# ETL - Extract, Transform and Load
-*An ETL Movies Analysis using Python, SQL Database *
+*An ETL Movies Analysis using Python, Python Libraries and SQL Databases*

 ## Project Overview